 On LinkedIn, avoid long first messages, early calendar links, and aggressive bump messages.
 In cold email, avoid unverified lists, oversized sending volume, and subject lines that create opens but not replies.
 The winning channel is the one where your targeting, copy, and follow-up match the medium.

-A: Technical founders should prioritize LinkedIn.
-Because their profiles showcase genuine engineering expertise rather than generic sales backgrounds, their connection and reply rates are extremely high, allowing them to book early meetings without high-volume email infrastructure.
+Technical founders should prioritize LinkedIn.
+Because their profiles show real engineering work rather than generic sales backgrounds, their connection and reply rates are extremely high, which lets them book early meetings without high-volume email infrastructure.

-A: Utilize robust, safety-first lead generation platforms like Omentir.
-Omentir allows sales teams to coordinate highly tailored variables, manage daily outbound safety limits, and deploy conversational campaigns while keeping account health completely secure.
+Use safety-first lead generation platforms like Omentir.
+Omentir lets sales teams coordinate tailored variables, manage daily outbound safety limits, and run conversational campaigns while keeping account health in view.